vizdata-f21/project-1-mr_palmer_s_penguins/README.md

 <img src="README_files/figure-gfm/faceted-gdp-plots-3.png" width="80%" />

+Then we plot GDP per capita against medals won over time in the summer and winter Olympics separately.
+Qatar, which has a GDP per capita of nearly double the next highest nation, makes it difficult to view trends among remaining countries, so we remove them for a second look at the summer games.

 ``` r
 winter_highlight <- olympics_gdp %>%
   filter(!is.na(gdp_per_capita), season == "Winter", year %in% c(1950:2020), total_winners > 30)